Jonathan Craig Reed

-What the Personal Representative does depends on what sort of property is in the estate.
+The duties of the Personal Representative depends on what sort of property is in the estate.
 Here are typical jobs of the Personal Representative:

 1) Hire an attorney for the estate and negotiate the attorney fee.
 There is no obligation to hire the attorney who wrote the will.

 2) With the advice of the estate attorney make decisions on whether to take certain legal positions.
 For example, a creditor might have a claim that maybe is valid and maybe isn't.
 Does the estate deny it or pay it?
 Or, perhaps, the will is truly ambiguous as to whether A or B gets an asset; the personal representative will decide which position the attorney should argue to the court, or the personal representative may try and broker a compromise among all involved.